Double Paralympic champion Jaco Van Gass ’emotional’ over 9/11 commemoration

 Wounded war hero Jaco Van Gass admits it was “emotional” to watch news coverage of the 20th anniversary of the September 11 terror attacks and believes the world can be “proud” of its response to the atrocities.

-Al Qaida’s 2001 assault on the United States, including flying hijacked aeroplanes into the twin towers of the World Trade Centre in New York, caused almost 3,000 deaths and prompted military intervention in Afghanistan, during which Van Gass suffered life-changing injuries while serving with the Parachute Regiment.
+Al Qaeda’s 2001 assault on the United States, including flying hijacked aeroplanes into the twin towers of the World Trade Center in New York, caused almost 3,000 deaths and prompted military intervention in Afghanistan, during which Van Gass suffered life-changing injuries while serving with the Parachute Regiment.

 The South Africa-born veteran has rebuilt his life as an elite cyclist and was busy winning two golds and a bronze on his Paralympic Games debut at Tokyo 2020 as the Taliban’s recapture of Kabul dominated news headlines.